-It has been almost a year since the new rules for privatization of the state and municipal property took effect.
-Originally, the upgraded legal framework was aimed at speeding up the overall process of sale of state and municipal property, and it certainly reached that goal to the extent it relates to sale of small privatization assets via an e-auction system.
-By February 2019, the total revenue from sale of all the small privatization assets for the last half year was close to UAH 800 million.
-More than 40% of the e-auctions are successful with an average price increase to almost 70%.
-The types of small privatization assets vary from certain abandoned real estate located on the fringes of the country to fully functioning businesses with strong customer relations.
+It has been almost two years since the new rules for the privatization of state and municipal property took effect.
+Originally, the upgraded legal framework was aimed at speeding up the overall process of selling state and municipal property, and it certainly reached that goal to the extent it relates to the sale of small privatization assets via an e-auction system.
+The types of small privatization assets vary from certain abandoned real estate located on the fringes of the country to fully functioning businesses with strong customer relationships.
+As of the end of 2019, the total revenue from the sale of all small privatization assets amounted to UAH 2.09 billion, where 40% of the e-auctions were successful, with an average price increase by more than 60%.
+In 2020, it is also expected that alienation of small and large privatization objects will ensure revenues to the state budget in the amount of UAH 12 billion.

-Unfortunately, there hasn't been a single sale of large privatization assets in 2018, whether under the umbrella of the 'old' rules or pursuant to the new regulations, and none of the instruments provided for by the new frame-work has been tested yet.
-The updated list of large privatization assets for the coming years include such companies as Centrenergo (power generation), UMCC (mining of non-ferrous metals), Electrotyazhmash (manufacturing of power generators), Odesa Portside Plant (production of fertilizers), President Hotel, Indar (insulin products manufacturing), Ukragroleasing (leasing of agricultural machinery), several regional power distribution companies (e.g., Kharkivoblenergo, Mykolaivoblenergo) and TPPs (e.g., Odesa TPP, Kherson TPP, Dnipro TPP), and other companies.
+Unfortunately, there has not been a single sale of any large privatization asset in 2019 and none of the instruments provided for by the new framework have been tested yet.
+The updated list of large privatization assets for the coming years includes companies such as Centrenergo (power generation), UMCC (mining of non-ferrous metals), Electrotyazhmash (manufacturing of power generators), Odesa Portside Plant (production of fertilizers), Indar (insulin product manufacturing), Ukragroleasing (leasing of agricultural machinery), several regional power distribution companies (e.g., Kharkivoblenergo and Mykolaivoblenergo), TPPs (e.g., Odesa TPP, Kherson TPP and Dnipro TPP), President Hotel, Ukraina Hotel and other companies.
+It is expected that other assets that fall within the large privatization assets category (such as Kyiv's Dnipro Hotel) will be added to the list of large privatization assets for further privatization.